output

 Style Variants

-Inline monospace text with subtle background.
+(default) Inline monospace with subtle raised background

 State Variants

 Semantic colors for different message types.
+Each state uses an OKLCH-based tinted background with matching text color.

 For Validation Messages